 - Predoctoral research training

-- Postdoctoral research training, development and transition to independence
+- Postdoctoral research training, career development and transition to independence

 The Institute places great emphasis on supporting investigator-initiated research grants and promotes the collaborative approaches increasingly needed to solve complex problems in biomedical science.
 In addition to funding a limited number of research center grants in selected fields, NIGMS supports centers that build research capacities in states that have historically received low levels of NIH funding.
 The Institute also supports several important scientific resources, including the NIGMS Human Genetic Cell Repository and the Protein Data Bank .